 Once you have the basic text for your ebook, head over to Canva.
 Here you can sign-up for a free account and use the free online software to choose an ebook template to start designing your book.

-Use sites like Pixabay to find high-quality, royalty free images (for free) and begin putting together your masterpiece one page at a time.
+Use sites like Canva Pro to find high-quality, royalty-free images (for free) and begin putting together your masterpiece one page at a time.
 Once you’re done, export it as a PDF and upload it to Amazon.
 If you’re not an Amazon seller yet, you’ll have to set up an account.

 When you’re creating your listing for your new ebook, make sure to be very specific.
 Tell potential customers a few pain points, then explain to them how your book will help them to solve their problem(s).

 Once your book is live, you can promote it on social media, on your blog and using Facebook ads.
 Some of the top independent ebook sellers in the world have earned millions of dollars from their Amazon bookstores, not bad for online work.

 People always ask us how we managed to save money for travel and how we earn money to stay on the road.
 When we tell them that we earn more from travel blogging than we ever did on the oil fields or in law firms in Canada, they are often blown away.

-But travel blogging may not be for everyone (although it’s probably perfect for you if you’re reading this blog), which is why we’re constantly researching jobs and interviewing travellers who have worked at various legit online jobs all over the world.
+But, travel blogging may not be the online job for everyone (although it’s probably perfect for you if you’re reading this blog), which is why we’re constantly researching jobs and interviewing travellers who have worked at various legit online jobs all over the world.

-Remote work is the ultimate goal and with so much opportunity on the web, it seems like a waste if you’re not getting in now.
+Remote work is the ultimate goal and with so much opportunity on the web, it seems like a waste if you’re not finding online work now.

 Like This Article?
 Pin it!